Skip to main content

 Did you know that there are certain species on the face of the Earth that are truly and literally immortal?
 Yep.
 They never die.
 Of old age that is.
 I am not talking about some microscopic bacterial life or stubborn viruses in existence.
 No. Real animals.
 Take these two: turtles and lobsters.
 They literally don't age.
 When it comes to first one, I can't resist not to quote article in below refs* I read online - to the logical suspicion of endless turtle lifespan and why in aftermath they don't crawl everywhere we look today, they answer: "Of course they die, otherwise we'd be swimming in turtles, but the weird thing is, they never seem to die of old age.
 It's always a disease, or a falling boulder, or Master Shredder".
-And this is a real truth actually, including 'Master Shredder' who might be just a metaphor for us killing turtles for food or purses and belts or whatever we do with dead turtles.
+And this is a real truth, actually, including 'Master Shredder', who might be just a metaphor for us killing turtles for food or purses and belts or whatever we do with dead turtles.
 Joking aside, the very research of big turtles shows no evidence that their body change or mature after they pass teenage years.
 They are literally capable of sexual reproduction until the end of time.
 And again the glimpse from the noted article stating the obvious: "They can breed and lay eggs until the day they drop dead and that means that, technically, a turtle can live and have sex forever".
-The same is with lobsters - well I am not sure about the sex thing, but they don't age either.
-Just grow bigger and bigger and bigger until they finish their lifespan in i.e. kitchen of some fancy restaurant.
-When they got so big that their shell can't sustain them anymore, they just get out and start growing a new one.
+The same is with lobsters—well, I am not sure about the sex thing, but they don't age either.
+Just grow bigger and bigger and bigger until they finish their lifespan in the kitchen of some fancy restaurant.
+When they got so big that their shell couldn't sustain them anymore, they just got out and start growing a new one.
 I am sure somewhere out there in the bottom of some sea or ocean there are lobsters today old enough that are actually living witnesses of Darwin's "Beagle" sailing out for her historical voyage around the world in the early nineteenth century.

 Refs: